There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 16. They always overexaggerate their accomplishments or expertise.

 They add crazy details to their stories, inflating their accomplishments to make themselves seem more impressive.
 They even exaggerate their job title, their salary, or their level of expertise in a particular area.
-This tendency to stretch the truth can be off-putting and makes you doubt their credibility (and rightfully so!).
+Their tendency to stretch the truth can be off-putting and makes you doubt their credibility (and rightfully so!).